mvxGREEN/Tagger/README.md

   * M4A
   * AAC
 * **Intuitive Editor**: Easily modify track details such as Title, Artist, Album, Year, Genre, and more.
-* **Modern UI**: Built specifically for Android, ensuring a smooth and responsive user experience.
+* **Modern UI**: Built natively for Android, ensuring a smooth and responsive user experience.
 * **Native Performance**: 100% written in Kotlin for optimal performance and safety.

 ## 🛠️ Tech Stack